troglobit/libuev/README.md

 create an *event context*, achieved by calling `uev_init()` with a pointer to a local `uev_ctx_t` variable.

-Events are monitored by watchers in libuEV.
+Events are monitored by watchers in libuEv.
 A watcher is nothing more than a mechnism that polls a file descriptor.
 Register a watcher with a callback to the event context by passing the `uev_ctx_t` variable, along with an `uev_t` variable to each event's `_init()` function.